XinyuKang22/WeTok/Report.md

 Generally speaking, the advantages of our design is we to search multiple tags at once and this is also the design approach of our gramma.
 Operations *AND* and *OR* can be aplied on multiple tags search, that is, the intersection and union of single search result.
 By search *#tag1&#tag2*, the intersection of individual search result of *#tag1* and *#tag2* will be returned.
 By search *#tag1|#tag2*, the union of of individual search result of *#tag1* and *#tag2* will be returned.
 And of course the operators can be freely used to create more expressions.
 By default, the precedence of *AND* operation is greater then *OR* operation.
 And precedence can be changed parentheses *LBRA* and *RBRA*.

 ### **Surpise Item**
+* **Scenario 1**<br />
+//

+* **Scenario 2**<br />
+In order to create unique personalization features, we recorded the location of the user while recording the user login data.
+Based on the user's location, we added a search function, which is the city search function.
+The local search function searches for all posts in the same city based on the current user's location.
+This will make it easier for users to see what's going on around them.

 ##### **Ranking algorithm**
 Based on the *Pariser talk*, we decided to sort the posts by three criteria: relecvance; importance; user similarity.<br />
 * **Relevance**<br />